Child Support Attorney in Mesa Arizona

 At The Law Offices of Kevin Jensen, we understand how important and stressful the issue of child support can be.
 We are committed to pursuing practical and effective solutions for our clients facing child support issues.
 We ensure our clients understand the child support process in Arizona and we passionately assist them in protecting what is most important to them.
 We are rate umong the best divorce lawyers in Scottsdale AZ.

 Parents have a legal obligation for the payment of uncovered medical expenses for their children.
 This includes co-pays, prescriptions and any other medical, dental, and/or vision costs as a result of medically necessary treatment or procedure.
 These expenses are not included in the child support calculation but are left to the parents to negotiate, or if they are unable or unwilling to agree, the court will decide for them.
 The Arizona Guidelines do not indicate that uncovered medical expenses must be divided according to parent’s incomes but instead are divided by the court in the best interest of the children.

-Parents also share an obligation for child care for their children.
-The court will consider the federal child care tax for which the custodial parent is eligible when determining the obligation of each parent in paying for childcare expenses.
+Parents also share an obligation for childcare for their children.
+The court will consider the federal child care tax for which the custodial parent is eligible when determining the obligation of each parent is paying for childcare expenses.
 Childcare expenses must be reasonable considering the parents’ financial situations.